 Make sure the flange fits

 Your nipples should be centered in the flanges and free to move in and out of the tunnel without rubbing against the sides.13 Your areola should not be pulled into the tunnel.

 Remember that nipples expand while pumping, so observe during a pumping session to see if you need a different sized flange.
 Also note that one nipple could be bigger than the other so you may need different flange sizes for each breast.9,13

 Wondering if your pump flange fits correctly?
 Reach out to our team of registered dietitians and lactation counselors for free!
-They’re here to help on our free live chat from Monday - Friday, 8am-6pm (ET) and Saturday - Sunday, 8am-2pm (ET).
+They’re here to help on our free live chat from Monday - Friday, 8am-6pm (ET).
 Chat Now!